upenn-libraries/guardian/README.md

 Important: If `:verify_compressed_archive` is `true`, then `verification_destination` **must** be provided; otherwise, the todo-file will fail validation.

 If the `#verify_zip` method returns `true`, the `:glacier_description` value is updated noting the zip contents have been verified.
 In the following description, `archive_contents_verified` has the value `true`.

 ```yaml
 :archive_description: '{"owner":"demery","repository":"Walters Art Museum","openn_repo_id":"0020","description":"W681","archive_checksum":"094b114a0d79f09e6be1c4c893e4e1076d9432ff3218eac16d82fa2f6c30ecb5","archive_checksum_algorithm":"sha256""archive_contents_verified":true}'
 ```

 NB: When an archive has been retrieved from Glacier, if the 'archive_checksum' is present **and** 'archive_contents_verified' is `true`, then the integrity of the archive content can be checked using the 'archive_checksum' and without having to verify the contents themselves.

 #### Log level

 By default log level is set to `Logger::INFO`.
 To control the log level set the `GUARDIAN_LOG_LEVEL` environment variable to `DEBUG`, `INFO`, `WARN`, `ERROR`, or `FATAL`.

+## Retrieving an archive

+A note about Penn Libraries configuration:

+To retrieve a Glacier archive for disaster recovery, SSH to the dedicated [Guardian database server](https://gitlab.library.upenn.edu/repo/guardian_config/blob/master/ansible/inventories/openn_production/hosts#L9) and check the database to retrieve the archive ID for the archive to be recovered.

+Consult the [Stronghold example usage section of its README](https://github.com/upenn-libraries/stronghold#examples) to see syntax for retrieving and downloading an archive.

 ## Contributing